hanabi/hanabi.github.io/misc/Convention_Questions.md

 ### 4) Convention Level

 * You must include a convention level with your question (even if you think it is obvious).
-* Use the level that the players of the game were playing with or the level relating to the conventions that you are asking about.
+* Use the level that the players of the game were playing with or the level relating to the convention that you are asking about.

 ### 5) High-Effort Questions